cssma/QuickSelect-Median-of-Medians-Java/README.md

 The program enables users to input multiple sets of arrays with each set containing a distinct number of elements.
 Users also have the option to run a series of queries with the end goal of finding the **k-th** smallest element in the array.

 Despite the fact the QuickSelect mechanism is solely used for determining the **k-th** smallest integer, it does it without a full array sorting requirement.
-In an effort to optimize performance and confirm linear worst-case time complexity, the pivot is selected using the **"Median of Medians"** algorithm.
+In an effort to optimize performance and confirm **linear worst-case time complexity**, the pivot is selected using the **"Median of Medians"** algorithm.

 Should `k` be outside the perimeters of the array, the program will default to print **"out of range"**.
 However, if it's within bounds, it will successfully output the **k-th** smallest element in the array.